Jack Currie (English footballer): Early life

-Currie attended the St Lawrence Junior School in East Molesey alongside Wimbledon teammate Elliott Bolton.
-He joined the Wimbledon academy when he was 10 years-old.
+Currie attended the St Lawrence Junior School in East Molesey, before going to Esher High School.
+He joined the Wimbledon academy when he was 11 years old.
 He signed his first professional contract with Wimbledon in September 2020.

 Career

-Non-league loans
+AFC Wimbledon

 In February 2021 Currie joined Maidstone United on a 6-month loan, however the 2020–21 season for Maidstone was curtailed due to the COVID-19 pandemic.
 Having also spent time on loan at Leatherhead, the following season he joined Eastbourne Borough of the National League South on loan in July 2021.
-Currie won the players’ player of the season award at the end of the 2021–22 season.
+Currie won the Players' Player of the Season award at the end of the 2021–22 season.